SEIDO-CLOUD/WebApiTemplate_branches/readme-azure2.txt

 2. open url: ttp://localhost:5000/swagger

+3. Verify database seed with endpoint Guest/Info.
+You will see the overview of the local database content

-3. Use endpoint Guest/LoginUser to login as sysadmin1
+4. Use endpoint Guest/LoginUser to login as sysadmin1
-   Authorize in swagger
+{
+  "userNameOrEmail": "sysadmin1",
+  "password": "sysadmin1"
+}

+5. Authorize using Swagger Authorize butto and paste in the encryptedToken recieved after login.
+    NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark "

-4. Verify connections and setup with endpoint Admin/Info.
+6. Verify connections and setup with endpoint Admin/Info.
 Output should be {
    "appEnvironment": "Production",
    "secretSource": "Azure: Tanzanite",